Girish1704/Safe-Travels-Agent/LabFiles/Exercise2.md

       > **Flow Validation:** Successfully testing the travel approval flow confirms that your agent can trigger real business processes and integrate with enterprise collaboration tools.

-## Task 4: Build Leave Manager Agent and Establish Multi-Agent Orchestration
+## Task 4: Establish Multi-Agent Orchestration

 In this task, you will create a specialized Leave Manager agent and configure multi-agent orchestration to demonstrate how different AI agents can work together seamlessly.
 This showcases the power of distributed AI systems where specialized agents handle specific business domains while maintaining a unified user experience through intelligent routing and collaboration.